On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

-A functor $p:I\to J$ arises from the Grothendieck construction of $P:J\to\isosets$ if and only if it is satisfies the following two conditions \begin{itemize} \item[i)] for every morphism $f:i\to j$ in $J$, and every $a\in I$ with $pa=i$, there is a unique morphism $g$ with domain $a$, and with $pg=f$; \item[ii)] for every morphism $f:i\to j$ in $J$, and every $b\in I$ with $pb=j$, there is a unique morphism $g$ with range $b$, and with $pg=f$. \end{itemize} If $p:I\to J$ satisfies the above conditions, then $Tj=p^{-1}(j)$ defines a functor from $J$ to $\isosets$.
+A functor $p:I\to J$ arises from the Grothendieck construction of $P:J\to\isosets$ if and only if it is satisfies the following two conditions \begin{itemize} \item[i)] for every morphism $f:i\to j$ in $J$, and every $a\in I$ with $pa=i$, there is a unique morphism $g$ with domain $a$, and with $pg=f$; \item[ii)] for every morphism $f:i\to j$ in $J$, and every $b\in I$ with $pb=j$, there is a unique morphism $g$ with range $b$, and with $pg=f$. \end{itemize} If $p:I\to J$ satisfies the above conditions, then $j\mapsto p^{-1}(j)$ defines a functor

 This structure is analogous to the notion of a covering space, and we name it accordingly.